 We require just basic information from our emails subscribers including email address, name, organization name, and in some cases, state, to assist in our ability to geographically target event invitations and state-specific policy research.

-We track the performance of our emails using metrics provided by HubSpot in its tracking of email opens and interaction with our emails (such as link clicks and unsubscribes).
+We track the performance of our emails using metrics provided by HubSpot, Salesforce, and Mailchimp in their tracking of email opens and interaction with our emails (such as link clicks and unsubscribes).

 Individuals who provide optional information may also be contacted by telephone.
-We do not share this personal information with anyone outside of the Foundation staff or its authorized agents (which includes HubSpot).
-Only Foundation staff and our authorized agents have access to personally identifiable information provided by visitors to our site and subscribers to our emails.
+We do not share this personal information with anyone outside of KFF staff or its authorized agents (which includes HubSpot, Salesforce, and/or Mailchimp).
+Only KFF staff and our authorized agents have access to personally identifiable information provided by visitors to our site and subscribers to our emails.

-Subscribers may opt out of email communication at any time by sending a request to KaiserFamilyFoundationSubscriptions@kff.org or by visiting Kaiser Family Foundation’s email sign-up page and managing their subscription preferences.
+Subscribers may opt out of email communication at any time by sending a request to Subscriptions@kff.org or by visiting KFF’s email sign-up page and managing their subscription preferences.
 Users subscribed to email communication from greaterthan.org or greaterthancovid.org may opt out by sending a request to SIMSubscriptions@kff.org.